thanksgiving | What’s open/closed

 A checklist of local, state and federal institutions and local businesses closed various days for Thanksgiving.
 Residents of communities not listed should check their governmental office schedules.

-City offices: Youngstown, Warren, Salem and Sharon, closed Thursday.
-Niles and New Castle, closed Thursday and Friday.
-Newton Falls Municipal Court will close at noon today, closed Thursday and Friday.
+City offices: Youngstown, Warren, Salem and Sharon, closed today.
+Niles and New Castle, closed today and Friday.
+Newton Falls Municipal Court, closed today and Friday.

-Schools: Warren, closed this week; Youngstown, Niles and Sharon, closed Thursday and Friday; New Castle, Salem, closed today to Monday; Youngstown Diocese, the office is closed Thursday and Friday, all schools closed Thursday to Monday, some schools will also close today.
+Schools: Warren, closed this week; Youngstown, Niles and Sharon, closed today and Friday; New Castle, Salem, closed until Monday; Youngstown Diocese, the office is closed today and Friday, all schools closed Thursday to Monday.
 Check with individual schools to confirm.

-Public libraries: Youngstown-Mahoning County and Warren-Trumbull, closed Thursday; Kinsman Free Public Library, closed Thursday through Saturday; Hubbard Public Library, McKinley Memorial Library, Niles, and Newton Falls Public Library, will close at 5 p.m. today, closed Thursday; Bristol Public Library, Bristolville, will close at noon today, closed Thursday and Friday; Girard Free Library, closed today to Sunday.
+Public libraries: Youngstown- Mahoning County and Warren-Trumbull, closed today; Kinsman Free Public Library, closed today through Saturday; Hubbard Public Library, McKinley Memorial Library, Niles, and Newton Falls Public Library, closed today; Bristol Public Library, Bristolville, closed today and Friday; Girard Free Library, closed until Sunday.

-Trash collection: Allison Brothers Inc., Allied Waste, Waste Management, Warren City Environmental Services, Ohio Valley Waste, closed Thursday, collection schedule is one day behind; city of Youngstown, Waste Management, closed Thursday and Friday, collection will be one day behind.
+Trash collection: Allison Brothers Inc., Allied Waste, Waste Management, Warren City Environmental Services, Ohio Valley Waste, closed today, collection schedule is one day behind; city of Youngstown and Waste Management, closed today and Friday, collection will be one day behind.

 Don't Miss a Story